 Jeremie Wilson is the Wetland Mitigation Specialist for the Michigan Department of Transportation (MDOT).
 Jeremie is MDOT’s statewide wetland mitigation technical resource and is responsible for the management of both MDOT’s Wetland Mitigation Banking Program and their Wetland Mitigation Project Specific Program.

 Chris May is Director of Stewardship for The Nature Conservancy in Michigan.
 He directs state-wide natural resource management and restoration efforts, and works with partners and private landowners to develop conservation plans.
 Chris has been involved in research and management of natural resources for over 25 years.
 His past work experience includes restoration of aquatic, wetland, and upland habitats; invasive species management; prescribed fire and wildland firefighting; and use of GIS for natural resource management.

 Amy Berry, Member, Michigan Department of Environmental Quality

-Amy Berry is the Wetland Protection Program Policy Coordinator with the Water Resources Division in the Michigan Department of Environmental Quality, with over 17 years of experience with wetland issues.
+Amy Berry is the Wetland Protection Program Policy Coordinator with the Water Resources Division in the Michigan Department of Environmental Quality, with about 20years of experience with wetland issues.
 She serves as a technical and regulatory resource for MDEQ staff and the public, providing guidance and policy development for the best protection and management of the state’s wetland resources, including stakeholder engagement and administration of the newly formed Agricultural Assistance Program.
-Amy has served as co-chair on the Preservation, Restoration, and Stewardship Committee of the Michigan Wetlands Association since its inception.

 Matt Carmer, Member, Environmental Consulting & Technology, Inc.